 When winter rolls around, having a working furnace could mean the difference between a wonderful holiday season and the chilliest, most unpleasant few months of the year.
 Not only for you and your family’s comfort, but for your collective safety, it’s important to know a reliable furnace repair company so you can ensure your system receives all the proper upkeep it needs.

 At A-TEMP Heating, Cooling & Electrical, our furnace repair team has the skills and resources necessary to keep your furnace working properly from season to season over many years.
 With an experienced team capable of handling both electric and gas units, we work tirelessly to help your furnace run smoother and operate for longer.

 When your furnace quits suddenly, we are here to provide quality repair service.
-Our Portland furnace service techs understand that staying in a cold house with no heat is unpleasant and can even be a health hazard.
+Our Portland furnace repair techs understand that staying in a cold house with no heat is unpleasant and can even be a health hazard.
 We offer emergency furnace repair service after hours to get your furnace up and running as soon as possible.

 When Is it Time to Call for Furnace Repair?

 While you may not think of your furnace very often when it’s working properly, chances are it won’t take you long to notice when it needs repairs.
 In addition to colder indoor temperatures, there are several other warning signs you should look for, which are key indicators your furnace may be on the fritz.
 Remember, the sooner you call for repairs, the better, as waiting too long can result in increasingly costly fixes, if not forcing you to replace your system completely.

 - It is giving off a burning smell

 - It’s making strange rattling or banging noises

 - It runs for extended periods of time without properly heating your home